felixhahnweilheim/humhub-themes-orange/docs/README.md

 <img src="../resources/screenshot-header-desktop.png" width="700">

-- bright dropdown menus (background same as topbar), text-color: @text-color-highlight instead of white
+- bright dropdown menus, text-color: @text-color-highlight instead of white
 - color changes in comparison to the HumHub Community theme are mentioned in the file `less/variables.less`

 #### Added hover effects